1 Introduction

 This study bridges the gap by employing a Conditional Autoregressive (CAR) model (Besag 1974; Besag and Kooperberg 1995) to analyse Brunei’s housing market.
 The CAR model is particularly advantageous in this context due to its emphasis on local spatial dependencies.
 By defining property prices as conditionally dependent on neighbouring values (Leroux et al. 2000), CAR models effectively capture localised interactions, such as neighbourhood-level influences from infrastructure or socioeconomic conditions.
 This localised focus is crucial in Brunei, where property markets are small, transactions are limited, and aggregated data at the area level is the norm.
 Additionally, CAR models are computationally efficient and naturally integrate with Bayesian frameworks (Lee 2013), enabling the incorporation of prior information to enhance robustness in data-scarce environments.

 Early applications of the CAR model was found in fields such as agriculture (e.g. Besag and Higdon 1999), ecology (e.g. Brewer and Nolan 2007), and recently in epidemiology (e.g. Li et al. 2011; Xie et al. 2017).
-In the context of property price modelling however, besides textbook examples and instructional articles (e.g. Lee 2013; Moraga 2019) the literature is severely lacking, with an overwhelming preference for the SAR model.
+In the context of property price modelling however, besides textbook examples and instructional articles (e.g. Lee 2013; Moraga 2019) the literature is severely lacking, with an overwhelming preference for the GWR model instead.
 This presents a ground breaking opportunity to examine the applicability of CAR-based models for property price modelling, with Brunei’s case study being the first of its kind.
 Extensions to CAR-type models for spatio-temporal modelling will be elaborated further in Section 4.4.

 3 Description of study area and data